Mohamedasiq321/Location_Tracker/README.md

 Location Tracker

-This is a MERN (MongoDB, Express.js, React, Node.js) + Flask based Real-Time Location Tracking System.
+This is a (MongoDB, Express.js, React, Node.js) + Flask based Real-Time Location Tracking System.
 It allows organizations to track registered users' locations in real-time.

 Features